PlummersSoftwareLLC/Primes/PrimeDart/solution_1/README.md

 a bit about Dart.
 So feel free to open that source file and take a read for yourself!

-Please note, there is an existing bug that I am not 100% sure the cause of or how to fix. `Count1` will always display `1`.
-Again, I have no idea why.

 ## Run instructions

 **NOTE**: Owners of an Apple Silicon Mac *must* use the Dart SDK method.
 The